 Clostridium difficile is a germ that causes diarrhea with the most important risk factor being exposure to antimicrobials.
-C.difficile infections can be prevented by using infection control recommendations and more care use of antibiotics as studies have shown that between 30-50% of antibiotics prescribed in hospitals are either unnecessary or incorrect.
-The CDC estimated the occurrence of almost half a million infections caused by C.diff. in 2011 with approximately 83,000 of those patients experiencing at least one recurrence and approximately 29,000 died within 30 days of their initial diagnosis.
-The costs associated with C.difficile can quickly accelerate.
-Treating C.diff. in the hospital averages between $3,427-$9960 (in 2012 dollars), and treating recurrent C.diff. is estimated at $11,631.
+C.diff infections can be prevented by using infection control recommendations and more care use of antibiotics as studies have shown that between 30-50% of antibiotics prescribed in hospitals are either unnecessary or incorrect.
+The CDC estimated the occurrence of almost half a million infections caused by C.diff in 2011 with approximately 83,000 of those patients experiencing at least one recurrence and approximately 29,000 died within 30 days of their initial diagnosis.
+The costs associated with C.diff can quickly accelerate.
+Treating C.diff in the hospital averages between $3,427-$9960 (in 2012 dollars), and treating recurrent C.diff is estimated at $11,631.
 This results in a total annual cost in the United States of more than $1.2 billion.
-We can prevent C.difficile infections by using infection control recommendations such as hand washing, appropriate cleaning and strict us of contact precautions along with more careful use of antibiotics.
+We can prevent C.diff infections by using infection control recommendations such as hand washing, appropriate cleaning and strict us of contact precautions along with more careful use of antibiotics.